oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/4-explore-images/4-explore-images.md

     > **Note:** The bucket containing the images was prepared in advance, as was the csv file.

-1. Close the csv file.
+1. Close the csv file (and don't save if prompted).

 ## **Task 2:** Access Oracle Analytics Cloud (OAC) and register the Vision model